 The mission is personal for founder Cornel Amariei, a Romanian inventor, speaker and entrepreneur who grew up with parents and a sister who had disabilities limiting their mobility.
 His early experiences showed Amariei how important assistive technology can be.

-Over its first few years, Amariei’s mission transformed into a startup that brought together more than 40 engineers, professors, disability experts, designers and scientists. .lumen has used SOLIDWORKS as its primary tool for design and simulation and the 3DEXPERIENCE platform on Cloud to facilitate a collaborative approach as the company progresses toward production of its glasses.
+Over its first few years, Amariei’s mission transformed into a startup that brought together more than 40 engineers, professors, disability experts, designers and scientists.
+Since they joined the 3DEXPERIENCE Lab, .lumen has been pursuing their design using CATIA apps and SIMULIA thermal simulation apps on the 3DEXPERIENCE platform to test the electronic components.